Son, Brother, Uncle, Cousin, Husband and Father

 But his father had made enemies in high places who wanted to stop his rise to power.
 At the age of seven Richard, his mother Cecily and his brother George were captured when their father fled to Ireland to escape a royal army.
 They went to live with their mother’s sister, Anne, duchess of Buckingham.

 Cecily was part of a large family with many titled siblings and the extended family looked out for one another.
+Her father was Ralph Neville, earl of Westmoreland and her mother Joan Beaufort, daughter of John of Gaunt.
 No doubt Richard would have had his self-image enhanced by hearing stories from members of his family about how important they were and perhaps how he was destined to play his part in governing England.

 His father’s fortunes waxed and waned and eventually led to his violent death (1460), along with another son, Edmund, at the hands of forces loyal to Queen Margaret of Anjou and her son.
 His father’s head was put on public display on the Micklegate at York: a huge humiliation for the whole family.
 His mother’s reaction to this disaster was to send Richard and George to relatives outside England for their safety: a precaution used several times during Richard’s life and one that perhaps he employed many years later to protect his nephews, the Princes in the Tower.